Code-Institute-Submissions/SRay-2020--MP4-Photo_Print_Store_NovResub/README.md

 14. As a community member I want to view blog posts
 15. As a community member I want to comment on blog posts
-16. As a community memberI want to create my own blog posts

 Website Owner -

-17. As the website owner I want to make money by offering goods to the users
+16. As the website owner I want to make money by offering goods to the users
-18. As the website owner I want the users to enjoy using my application
+17. As the website owner I want the users to enjoy using my application
-19. As the website owner I want users to stay on my site for as long as possible
+18. As the website owner I want users to stay on my site for as long as possible
-20. As the website owner I want the users to return to my website
+19. As the website owner I want the users to return to my website
-21. As the website owner I want users to be able to trust the security and payment features that I have implemented
+20. As the website owner I want users to be able to trust the security and payment features that I have implemented

 ### **SCOPE**